NateEaton/EspUtilityMeter/README.md

 # ESPmeter

+> This repo is currently a literal fork of espmeter.
+Here is a high-level description of my goals for this repo:
+> My initial goal was to come up with a way to track water consumption which meant I needed a non-invasive way to measure activity on the water meter out at the street in front of my house.
+I've managed to get successful readings in HA using a magnetometer sensor connected to an ESP32 using ESPHome; inside the water meter the interface between the valve body and the register has a magnet so every time it makes a rotation it can be measured.
+I've also gotten readings from the gas meter out by the alley.
+Before I try a third, measure consumption at the electricity meter with optical sensor, I've got a few things yet to work through.
+> 1. the magnetometer is a bit like shooting flies with a cannon (and involves more complex code) so I'm ordering a Hall sensor to try instead
+> 2. WiFi connectivity works fine with the gas meter (and would for the electricity meter) but once I close the steel plate cover over the water meter, the ESP32 loses connectivity.
+Inspired by the Flume 2 (which is pretty much what I am trying to reproduce), I plan to try a LoRa transceiver, sending pulses detected with the Hall sensor to another ESP32 in the house set up with OpenMQTTGateway to send the data to HA.
+It will take a bit more programming than just using ESPHOME but I'm actually looking forward to that.
+> 3. Since all these need to be battery-powered and ideally be able to have a battery last for at least 6 months, hopefully a year or more, I've been researching low power architectures.
+My lean is to build on [esphome](https://github.com/francescovannini/espmeter) by @francescovannini, though having the ESP32 wake and transmit somewhat more often than daily.
+For the electricity meter, hopefully the ATTiny13 can read and store sensor readings from an optical sensor as well as from a Hall sensor.
+> As I get further along, I'll start updating this repo, both with the code changes (e.g., related to LoRa, optical sensor, gateway, etc.) and the README.

 ESPmeter helps monitoring domestic gas consumption; a small device captures data from the gas meter which is then sent to a server via HTTP; a web application allows visualizing daily gas consumption with a granularity up to